Posted June 27th, 2019 by & filed under Art Therapy at SWC, People of SWC, Wild Heart Gallery, Creativity & More, Top News, SWC Blog.

 Have you ever heard the question, “What would you do if you knew you couldn’t fail?”
 A while ago I fell down a self-help/find your passion rabbit hole where questions like these were supposed to somehow propel us into finding our dreams.
 I would like to…

-Posted September 12th, 2014 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.
+Posted September 12th, 2014 by & filed under Art Therapy at SWC, Student & Alumni Stories, Ecotherapy.

-This year the American Art Therapy Association held their 45th annual conference in San Antonio, Texas.
+The American Art Therapy Association's 45th annual conference (2012) was held in San Antonio, Texas.

-As a budding art therapist, I decided to take the opportunity to attend my first official art therapy conference, located an hour and half from where I live in Austin, Texas.
+As a budding art therapist, I decided to take the opportunity to attend my first official art therapy conference, located an hour and half from where I lived in Austin, Texas.

 Claudia Escareño-Clark explores the impact that assimilation and being an immigrant have had and how this will impact her work with clients. …

-by Bryce Downey, graduate student at Southwestern College, Santa Fe
+by Bryce Downey, graduate of Southwestern College, Santa Fe

 by Amy Hautman Bates